NoroffFEU/development-platforms/src/content/docs/cms/sanity/sanity-case-study.md

 Structured Content 101helps keeping a clean and organized content.
 It is content broken down into small pieces.
 This provides information that the machine can understand and use in all kinds of ways.

-Real time update-This feature is helpful when collaborators make changes and those are updated in real time.
+[Real time](https://www.sanity.io/docs/realtime-updates) update is a helpful feature when collaborators make changes and those are updated in real time.

-Presenting and previewing content.This gives the possibility of previewing content changes before publishing.
+[Presenting and previewing](https://www.sanity.io/docs/presenting-and-previewing-content) content.This gives the possibility of previewing content changes before publishing.
 This is a useful tool when getting feedback and approval, minimizing errors.
 Composable content allows shaping data from independent but interconnected documents.
 Drasj documents can co-exist with published versions of the same document.
 Perspectives let you run queries “draft” and run a preview of the changes before  drafts publishes.
 This can help to avoid conflicts, and accidental publications.